Edmond0908/LearningSystem/README.md

 ## 🙌 Author

 Created by Edmond Huang
-For Spring 2025 IOT Course RAG Project
+For Spring 2025 IT Course RAG Project